SampleCollection

 to_df

-Transform Analyses of samples in a SampleCollection into tabular format.
+Transform Analyses of samples in a SampleCollection into a tabular DataFrame.

 Parameters